The Gustave Roussy Prize

 Call for applications

-The call for applications for the 2026 edition of the Gustave Roussy Prize is now closed.
-The prize will be awarded to the laureate on 4 February 2026, to mark World Cancer Day.
+The call for applications for the 2027 edition of the Gustave Roussy Prize is now open.
+The prize will be awarded on 4 February 2026 at the Lido theater, to mark World Cancer Day.